nikozl/etcd_confd/README.md

 ## Repo in progress

 ## Subject
 This repository contains some info that can help us to run an etcd server and confd for automatically reload our configuration files.
-For example, we will work with confdfor autoreload nginx.conf file getting data stored on our etcd server
+For example, we will work with confdfor autoreload /etc/nginx/sites-enabled/default file getting data stored on our etcd server

 ## Get started